 Because a bit like Santa you want to find out who’s naughty and nice.
 Your little angel might want to invite the local tearaway to your house or the local play barn. so their guest list might need some polite editing on your behalf.
 Send out your invites, well in advance and be sure to account for siblings if they are of a similar age.
 And, of course, get in touch with a venue if you are not entertaining at home (which we do not recommend).

 Don’t do this at home

-Climbing walls and ninja courses are great for boys but if you want a unisex option a generic play-barn may be the best option.
-They also have trampolines and ball pits so it can please the mixed-party crowd, but not all of them.
-However, the staff at these places do this every day so will take the stress off of you and you can pay for the pleasure of a kids party expert to take care of the little darlings!
+Climbing walls and ninja courses are great for boys but if you want a unisex option a generic play barn may be the best option.
+They also have trampoline and ball pits so it can please the mixed-party crowd, but not all of them.
+However, the staff at these places do this every day so will take the stress off of you and you can pay for the pleasure of a kid’s party expert to take care of the little darlings.

 If you do choose the at-home option

 If you are feeling brave enough to do something at home like a treasure hunt or some kind of obstacle course then be prepared for hours (a whole day) worth of preparation.
 But if you go with an organised party planner (yes these people do exist) then they will take the stress out of it for you.
 And go for a garden party if you can, so a gazebo will be essential and kind of rules it out if your little angels’ birthday falls in autumn or winter.
 If you do DIY your party:

 - Rope in some family and friends to help